How to Choose Crampons

 If you’ve spent any time in the mountains during the winter, then chances are pretty good that you’ve seen people with crazy-looking spikes on their feet.
 While they may look like strange medieval torture devices, they’re really just used to either improve traction when walking on snow and ice or help the user get up a technical, vertical ice climb.

-Modern crampons were developed in the early 1900s by Oscar Eckenstein, an English rock climber and mountaineer.
+What are crampons?
+Modern CRAMPONS were developed in the early 1900s by Oscar Eckenstein, an English rock climber and mountaineer.
 His innovative ten-point design made his alpine expeditions drastically easier by reducing the need for step cutting, and Henry Grivel later made the design commercially available.

 Jeffrey Longcor starts up Pinnacle Buttress in Huntington Ravine in New Hampshire.
 Photo courtesy of Ian MacLellan of MacLellan Images.